ulflulfl/homeautomation/audio/PCM5102A_Media_Player.md

 The pops seem to happen when the PCM5102A goes into or gets out of sleep mode (can't find the source again).

-This may also be caused by a counterfeit chip/board that I got from aliexpress.
+This may also be caused by a counterfeit chip / board that I got from aliexpress.

-TODO: I need to further investigate this ...
+When I set up another ESP32 & PCM5102A media player, I noticed that the two pop noises at play start are still there but the "more annoying" pop/crack noise at stop simply doesn't happen :-)

+I've also checked the output mute pin XSMT.
+Even if it's set to mute, the two pop noises at play start still happen.
+It seems there is not a lot more that can be done about it.

 -------------------------